MAP Data Important Terminology and Concepts

 • Norm Grade Level Mean RIT:

 Norm Grade Level Mean RIT means the average score for students in the same grade across the country who took the MAP assessment for that content area.
-The NWEA Norms Study provides percentile rankings, the tables below tell you the normative mean score for each grade level (50th percentile).
+The NWEA Norms Study provides percentile rankings.
+The tables below tell you the normative mean score for each grade level (50th percentile).

 image7.png